Rara-matrix/Rara-matrix/README.md

 - 👋 Hi, I’m @Rara-matrix
 - 👀 I’m interested in front-end design
-- 🌱 I’m currently learning HTML y CSS among others
+- 🌱 I’m currently learning HTML, CSS y javascript among others
 - 💞️ I’m looking to collaborate on where I can learn a lot
 - 📫 How to reach me linktr.ee/La.Rara